MattPinder/MastersProject/README.md

   identification issues
   * Merge all, then check the first and last node of each merger?
     * May incorporate unlabelled nodes this way...

+# 1 February 2019

+Starting to merge nodes (mergetest.gfa) to simplify the graph
+* need to concatenate mergetest.csv and the original csv in order to get all of the required labels...

+Any other eukaryote species in the A2W data?
+* Check other bins...
+* Classification of reads - BLAST -> MEGAN?

+* Any other algal species in _118?
+  * Metaxa2?
+Doesn't mention any other eukaryotes except for Skeletonema

+Continue working on the MergeTest files on Ubuntu
+Any more strange coverage phenomena suggestive of incorrectly labelled 'primary' contigs?